 What’s the weather like in Malta in June?

 Malta’s an island chain in the Mediterranean that sits between Sicily and the north coast of Africa, and has some of Europe’s best weather.
-It has a subtropical climate and you’ll get lots of sun and hardly any rain in June.
+It has a subtropical climate and you'll get lots of sun and hardly any rain if you book Malta holidays in June.

 The Mediterranean Sea will help to keep you comfortable in June thanks to cool breezes that are quite welcome over summer.
 The Sahara Desert has the opposite effect, making things really hot when it send winds over to Malta, which sometimes push temperatures up into the 40s.
 You won’t find much difference in weather around Malta as it’s relatively flat.